The Skagen Watch Review

 A mineral crystal glass lens has been used to protect the front of the timepiece, this offers a good level of resistance to both scratches and shattering.
 A quartz movement is used for accurate and reliable timekeeping.
 The watch also has a basic 30m water resistance rating.

-Last up for our list of the best Skagen watches for men, is something a little different.
+Number 5 for our list of the best Skagen watches for men, is something a little different.
 A unisex Skagen hybrid smartwatch.
 This Skagen Connected smartwatch is built with a round stainless steel casing that has a diameter of 42mm with a thickness 11mm.
 This has been paired with a dark genuine leather strap that fastens with a buckle style clasp.

 The blue coloured dial featured engraved indexes at all hours except at 8, 9 and 10 o’clock.
 It uses a 2 hand movement with the sub-eye showing you notifications for activity progress, messages, and an alarm mode.
 This can be operated using the 3 buttons on the side of the smartwatch.